 Phase II: REDD Compass: Community-powered Assessment of Ecosystem Services and Safeguards

-The second phase, REDD Compass, will build on the processes learned in the first phase with the goal of replicating community monitoring in other regions.
+The second phase, REDD Compass, began in 2013.
+This phase will build on the processes learned in the first phase with the goal of replicating community monitoring in other regions.

 Here, the project will focus on four key strategies: